Calloom321/Calloom321.github.io/README.md

 I would describe it as writing out an idea and expanding on it to create something cool.

-### Which parts of this course made you feel doubtful of your own innate ability?

 ### What is a fixed mindset?

 When I think of the word 'fixed' I think 'static' or 'doesn't change'